Rings-of-Fire/ring-of-fire/README.md

 ### The Initial Balancing Act

-Once the ring is closed (i.e. all channels are opened), one participant can create an invoice of half of the channel capacity.
-The participant will pay the invoice to themselves by building a route across the ring.
+Once the ring is closed (i.e. all channels are opened), one or more participants can create an invoice of half (or a fraction) of the channel capacity.
+The participant(s) will pay the invoice to themselves by building a route across the ring.

+As hinted, this can be done by a single participant or more.
+If one participant takes over the task, they will send half of the channel capacity.
+If participants share the task then they send over `½ × channel capacity ÷ no. of participants`.
+The advantage of sharing the task is to offload the routing fees the members have to pay among each other, reducing the need for trust to be paid back.

 Routes can be manually built by using the following tool